colbyn/colbyn/README.md

 All from the sins of the people including myself.

 Regardless, I think I’ve taken enough drugs in my life, perhaps such a trip is what I’ve been waiting for to signal a time for change with regard to myself.
 But I suppose only time will tell.
+That was just way too intense.

 ## 2025-2-14